 Every job has universal components: problem-solving, communication, project management, stakeholder relations, and data analysis.
 Your task is to extract and rename these components.

-From: Teacher → To: Corporate Trainer / Project Manager
+From: Teacher to Corporate Trainer or Project Manager

 Old Bullet (Job Description): "Taught history to 30 students."